EU ministers approve €1.4bn Ukraine military aid using Russia assets

 - Oops!Something went wrong.Please try again later.

-EU foreign ministers approved €1.4 billion ($1.5 billion) in military aid for Ukraine, with the package to be financed for the first time by proceeds from frozen Russian Central Bank assets, diplomats told dpa on Monday.
+EU foreign ministers approved €1.4 billion ($1.5 billion) in military aid for Ukraine, with the package to be financed for the first time by proceeds from frozen Russian Central Bank assets, top EU diplomat Josep Borrell announced on Monday.

-Top EU diplomat Josep Borrell said ahead of the ministers' meeting in Luxembourg that the funds needed to reach Ukraine quickly and "avoid any blockage."

 The approval comes as a welcome boost for Kiev amid Hungary's ongoing opposition to other packages from an off-budget fund called the European Peace Facility (EPF) worth more than €6 billion.